Sign in

 Why Use the Achromatic Lens?

-Achromatic lenses are available in various configurations
+Achromatic lenses come in various configurations

-Achromatic lenses improve multi-colored light imaging
+Achromatic lenses enhance multi-colored light imaging

 Achromatic lenses correct for spherical and axial comatic aberration